Segmentation of EM showers for neutrino experiments with deep graph neural networks: Related work

+To the best of our knowledge, there was no prior work that addressed the problem of multiple showers reconstruction.
+The most closely related works are focused on the separation of two electromagnetic or electromagnetic-hadronic showers for highly granular silicon calorimeter~\cite{shpak2018}.
+Another work~\cite{lednev1993} provides an algorithm for the separation of up to three showers in the cellular gams-type calorimeter.
+In contrast, we tackle the problem of the separation of the variable number of showers inside the sampling emulsion calorimeter.

-In~\cite{arr}, the algorithms for electron shower reconstruction have been developed and are applied to study the electron/pion separation and the shower energy measurement in an emulsion brick.
-The algorithm iteratively matches each base-track, with base-tracks in the downstream films based on specified angular and position requirements.
-Extrapolation of the base-track candidate is allowed at most for three films.
+In~\cite{arr}, the algorithms for electron shower reconstruction have been developed and are applied to study the electron/pion separation and the shower energy estimation in an emulsion brick.
+The algorithm iteratively matches each tracklet to tracklets in the downstream films based on specified angular and position requirements.
+Extrapolation of the tracklet candidate is allowed at most for three films.

-In~\cite{Anokhina}, authors solve the problem of shower reconstruction in the presence of a dominated instrumental background due to the ambient radioactivity and cosmic rays.
-The algorithm for one shower reconstruction is based on prior knowledge about the initial point and distribution direction, and utilized Boosted Decision Trees from TMVA~\cite{tmva} to classify all tracks as a signal or background.
-For energy reconstruction, a linear regression on the number of selected tracks is applied.
-The achieved Energy Resolution (see~\ref{sec:metrics}) value is $0.23 \pm 0.01$.
+In~\cite{hoss}, authors solve the problem of shower reconstruction in the presence of a dominated instrumental background due to the ambient radioactivity and cosmic rays.
+The algorithm for one shower reconstruction is based on prior knowledge about the initial point and shower direction, and utilized Boosted Decision Trees from TMVA~\cite{tmva} to classify all tracklets as a signal or background.
+For energy reconstruction, a linear regression on the number of selected tracklets is applied.
+The achieved energy resolution is $\frac{\sigma_E}{E} = (0.28 \pm 0.09) + \frac{(0.09 \pm 0.04)}{\sqrt{E}}$.
+In~\cite{luca}, authors also address the problem of electron shower identification in the presence of an instrumental background that is orders of magnitude larger than the signal.
+They propose and study new topological variables that are used in Random Forest for efficient background rejection.
+They assume many showers in brick with fixed energy on the level of 6GeV but do not address the problem of showers overlap and focus solely on the identification of segments of the showers in an environment with high noise density.

-Similarly to~\cite{Anokhina}, \cite{ML} presents an algorithm for background classification that does not rely on the information of the shower origin.
+Similarly to~\cite{hoss},~\cite{ML} presents an algorithm for background classification that does not rely on the information of the shower origin.
 It also utilizes Boosted Decision Trees, followed by the Conditional Random Field model for pattern identification.
-The achieved Energy Resolution is $0.27$.
+The achieved energy resolution is $0.27$.
 This approach is similar to ours in the sense of the absence of prior information about showers origin.
 However, the authors are not solving the problem of showers semantic segmentation.

+There are also many works that propose algorithms for electromagnetic shower reconstruction with deep learning techniques.
+For example,~\cite{beyondShowerShapes,showerIdDL,neutrinoConv} use convolutional neural networks for shower reconstruction, as well as for the classification of the type of input particle.